Selected Correspondence Vineeto

 *

-My ‘permanent solution’ is not a final statement as such it is just that I realised that any revealing investigation will not proceed when there is an objecting ‘I’.
+RESPONDENT: My ‘permanent solution’ is not a final statement as such it is just that I realised that any revealing investigation will not proceed when there is an objecting ‘I’.
 So that is a prerequisite.

-It has been one of the spiritual and new-age therapy devices to split up the ‘I’ into various parts – the male and female side, the child, the angry ‘me’, the vulnerable ‘me’, the indifferent ‘me’, observer, the judge, the loving ‘me’ etc. ad nauseam.
+VINEETO: It has been one of the spiritual and new-age therapy devices to split up the ‘I’ into various parts – the male and female side, the child, the angry ‘me’, the vulnerable ‘me’, the indifferent ‘me’, observer, the judge, the loving ‘me’ etc. ad nauseam.
 The outcome is utter confusion and merely rearranging the furniture on the Titanic in endless variations.
 Whereas the path to actual freedom is characterized by determination and pure intent born out of one’s peak-experience which drives one to simply get on with the business of eliminating malice and sorrow because one wants to get rid of malice and sorrow.
-No psychologizing needed.
+No psychologising needed.
 Once it became clear that ‘I’ am in the road of experiencing the already existent perfection and purity of the physical universe it became also obvious that it is the whole of ‘me’ that would have to disappear, the objecting, the feeling, the believing and the instinctually driven ‘me’, the whole bucket.
 It is all so devastatingly simply, obvious and apparent.

-When you say you must be doing something wrong because you are ‘stuck’, it might also be that you did something ‘right’ and then hit a major issue which might generate fear.
+VINEETO: When you say you must be doing something wrong because you are ‘stuck’, it might also be that you did something ‘right’ and then hit a major issue which might generate fear.

-You have got this one right, Vineeto.
+RESPONDENT: You have got this one right, Vineeto.
 There is an undercurrent of fear/sadness still there.
 I am going against it head on two ways: first, going to the daily life situations in which I would have dreaded to go into, 3-5 years ago, and apprehensive of going for them about 1-2 years ago.
 Second, keeping my eyes open to look for causes which brought this fear in the first place.

 This one is a difficult one as, to best of knowledge, I cleaned myself of fears arising from the incidents from the age of 3 years-now.
 But I remember I had this undercurrent of fear/sadness at the age of ~4 years too.
 So, the causes for this fear/sadness must have their origins before the age of 3 years.
 The best I can think of is that my mother might have beaten the crap out of me before the age of 3, but I cannot have any memory of that.
 I am not sure how to go about it but I am working on it.

-I believed that I was ‘cleaning myself of fears’ by doing lots of Dynamic Meditation and lots of therapy but I gradually noticed that fear had only shifted to other issues, but it never disappeared or even diminished.
+VINEETO: In my spiritual years I believed that I was ‘cleaning myself of fears’ by doing lots of Dynamic Meditation and lots of therapy but I gradually noticed that fear had only shifted to other issues, but it never disappeared or even diminished.
 I would not be afraid of one particular situation, but nevertheless apprehensive of another, fearful of change, of being alone, of being raped, of not getting what I desired or of not being appreciated by others.
 Yet, knowing no other alternative at the time, I kept going.

 So, from my experience, I can say that digging into the past will never wipe out the causes of fear.
-Only when I met Richard was I able to understand the reason why.
+Only when I met Richard was I able to understand the reason for it.
 It is a common belief that human beings are born innocent, ‘tabula rasa’, a clean slate, without any malice and sorrow, and that all evil – fear, anger, sadness – is only created by bad treatment in our childhood years – or maybe by ‘repressed memories’ of bad past lives.
-The very premise of that theory is wrong.
+The very premise of that belief is wrong.

 Human beings are born with certain distinguishing instincts, the main ones being fear, aggression, nurture and desire.
 These instincts are blind Nature’s rather clumsy software package designed to give one a start in life and to ensure the survival of the species.
 So despite our good intentions and moral codes, we are relentlessly driven to act instinctually in each and every situation in our lives and this is the base cause of all our angst, suffering and confusion.
 We, as human beings, also have a highly developed sense of self, overlaid with a social identity, consisting of the beliefs that had been instilled in us from the time when we were first rewarded for ‘good’, or punished for ‘bad’, behaviour.
 This identity includes the morals, values and ethics that ensure that we are a fit member of the particular society into which we are born.
 We then take on these beliefs and develop them as our ‘own’ identity.
 This innate sense of self, reinforced by our social identity, is the very ‘guardian at the gate’, sabotaging any well-meaning, but inevitably futile, attempts at fundamentally and radically changing the Human Condition of malice and sorrow within us.